 Appalachia Regional Hospital (ARH) provides the primary health and medical care for the region.
 ARH is a not-for-profit health care system that operates 10 hospitals, physician practices, home health agencies, and retail pharmacies in eastern Kentucky and southern West Virginia.
 ARH is both the largest provider of healthcare and the single largest private employer in southeastern Kentucky.
 ARH operates Hazard ARH Regional Medical Center, a 308-bed, acute-care and psychiatric hospital serving as the region's medical center.
 The Kentucky River Medical Center (KRMC) is located in Jackson and also serves surrounding counties.
 KRMC is a 55-bed facility offering 24-hour emergency care.
 Furthermore, Mary Breckinridge Hospital in Hyden, Leslie County, KY has approximately 25 beds and also serves the surrounding counties.
-Overall, the local health and medical facilities are considered average by rural Kentucky standards given the distance to the nearest hospitals in Hazard and Prestonsburg.
+Overall, the local health and medical facilities are considered good by rural Kentucky standards.